plasma-umass/coverup-eval/README.md

 ```

 ## Replicating Results
-The steps below describe, roughly, how to replicate the results in the paper.
+The steps below outline how to replicate the results in the paper.

 > [!NOTE]
 > At the time of writing, running CoverUp, CodaMosa, and MuTAP, as described below, is very costly (in the order of thousands of dollars in OpenAI fees).